Czechs under fire for harsh, lengthy migrant detentions

 "We take the situation very seriously, but we are convinced that we are doing the maximum so that the people live there under standard, legal conditions," Chovanec told Reuters.

-The government is opening more centres and adapting some for the needs of families to improve the situation, he said.
+The government is opening more centers and adapting some for the needs of families to improve the situation, he said.
 Withholding phones and money is required by law, he said.

 OAR director Martin Rozumek, whose staff visits Bela-Jezova regularly, said he believed the aim was to mistreat residents deliberately, to discourage other migrants from passing through the country.